 Be clear on what you are willing to concede before meeting with the client.

 In chess, one strategy is to use a “gambit” – an opening move that sacrifices a piece to gain an advantage or concession from the opponent.
-Consider non-price related gambits you can offer to gain an advantageous position in a contract negotiation.
+Sales training teaches us to consider non-price related gambits you can offer to gain an advantageous position in a contract negotiation.

 What are gambits you can offer to create a favorable advantage or concession from your customer?